Business is complex, right? Ever thought that before or ever been told that?

 Oh, the customer needs them shipped to Europe … gulp, no problem!

-With each new customer, with each new custom request, a little bit more complexity is added to your business.
+With each new customer and each new custom request, a little more complexity is added to your business.
 You probably did not even notice at first, but now it feels like 1,000 pounds on your shoulders.

 Instead of having fun each day, you are now dealing with customer quality issues, shipping problems, meetings about meetings, and add in a few personnel issues on top of that.